Working Capital Efficiency Across 14 Markets: Where It Works and Where It Fails

 Takeaway

 The biggest lesson: benchmark choice matters.
-When we compared everything to SPY, 8 exchanges appeared to underperform.
-When we switched to local benchmarks (Sensex, DAX, FTSE, etc.), 6 of those 8 showed positive excess returns.
+When we compared everything to SPY, many exchanges appeared to underperform.
+When we switched to local benchmarks (OMX30, SMI, SET Index, etc.), several flipped to positive excess.
+Switzerland went from -1.08% vs SPY to +3.43% vs SMI.
+Sweden went from +1.17% vs SPY to +6.51% vs OMX30.
 The signal was working.
 It just wasn't beating the US market from abroad.

-The 4 underperformers (Switzerland, Taiwan, Thailand, Saudi Arabia) have specific structural reasons: concentrated markets, semiconductor dominance, missing local benchmarks, or too-strict filters.
+The 4 underperformers (Thailand, Taiwan, Korea, Saudi Arabia) have specific structural reasons: semiconductor dominance, too-strict quality filters for smaller markets, or thin early data.